15 Best Running Trails In Las Vegas You Can Visit Today

 If you’re looking for a convenient running spot in Las Vegas, look no further than Kellogg Zaher Sports Complex.

-This park is located in the heart of the city and offers a 1.7-mile loop trail that circles around the sports fields.
+This park is located in the heart of the city and offers a 1.7-mile loop trail that circles the sports fields.

-The trail is mostly flat and paved, making it a great option for beginners or those who prefer a less challenging run.
+The running trail is mostly flat and paved, making it a great option for beginners or those who prefer a less challenging run.

-The park also offers plenty of amenities, including basketball courts, soccer fields, and a skate park, so if you are looking for another activity to do, even if that is some shopping therapy or a restaurant to replenish yourself, this is probably the most convenient trail for you.
+Suppose you are looking for another activity to do, including some shopping therapy or a restaurant to replenish yourself.
+In that case, this is probably the most convenient jogging route in Las Vegas.

 8. Centennial Hills Park